time-honored traditions to enhance our community life

 Yard A

-The large grassy area between the Dining Hall and Wetmore (Main School building) is sacred ground known as “Yard A.” Yard A is the site of the original school building and considered sacred ground by all.
-One of the traditions at Christ School is that no one walks on Yard A. Exceptions are made for those who raise and lower the flags, those assigned to Yard A for job period or afternoon mowing, and anyone participating in graduation ceremonies.
+The large grassy area between Stolz Dining Hall and Wetmore (the main school building) is sacred ground known as “Yard A.” Yard A is the site of the original school grounds and considered sacred ground by all.
+One of the traditions at Christ School is that no one walks on Yard A. Exceptions are made for those who raise and lower the flags, those assigned to Yard A for job period or afternoon mowing, and anyone participating in convocation or graduation ceremonies.

 Asheville School Week